brenoqbezerra/solawi-manager/README.md

 - User interface is in German to serve the target audience
 - Code comments are in English to facilitate international collaboration
-- Documentation is available in English, German, and Portuguese